Kirstie Alley: Career

 Alley earned her second Emmy for the 1994 television film David's Mother.
 For her contributions to the film industry, Alley received a motion pictures star on the Hollywood Walk of Fame at 7000 Hollywood Boulevard in 1995.
 Her later films included Village of the Damned (1995), It Takes Two (1995), Deconstructing Harry (1997), For Richer or Poorer (1997), and Drop Dead Gorgeous (1999).

 From 1997 to 2000, Alley played the title character and was executive producer in the NBC sitcom Veronica's Closet, where she earned another Emmy and Golden Globe nomination.
 From 2000 to 2004, she served as a commercial spokesperson for Pier 1 Imports, and for Jenny Craig from 2004 to 2007.
 In 2005, Alley played a fictionalized version of herself on the show Fat Actress.
 In 2010, she was in the reality show Kirstie Alley's Big Life.
 From 2011 to 2012, Alley appeared as a contestant on seasons 12 and 15 of Dancing with the Stars, partnering with Maksim Chmerkovskiy.

-Beginning in December 2013, TV Land aired a sitcom that centered on Alley as Broadway star Madison "Maddie" Banks, who reconnects with her adult son who she gave up for adoption shortly after he was born.
+Beginning in December 2013, TV Land aired a sitcom that centered on Alley as Broadway star Madison "Maddie" Banks, who reconnects with her adult son whom she gave up for adoption shortly after he was born.
 The series was titled Kirstie, and reunited her with former Cheers co-star Rhea Perlman and Seinfeld star Michael Richards.
 The series ran for five months.

 In 2018, Alley appeared on season 22 of the British series Celebrity Big Brother; she finished in second place.

 In 2019, Alley returned to the game show Match Game, where she was a contestant in 1979, this time as a celebrity panel.
 Host Alec Baldwin surprised Alley with a clip from the original series.
 This made her only the second former contestant to return as a panelist.
 (The first was actress Brianne Leary, who was a contestant in 1976 and a panelist in 1979.)

 In 2022, Alley competed in season seven of The Masked Singer as "Baby Mammoth" of Team Cuddly.

 Personal life

 Alley was married from 1971 to 1977 to her high school sweetheart Robert "Bob" Alley, who coincidentally had the same name as her father.
 Alley married actor Parker Stevenson on December 22, 1983.
-After a miscarriage, the couple adopted their first child, a son, in October 1992, and in 1995, they adopted their second child, a daughter.
+After a miscarriage, the couple adopted their first child, a son, William True in October 1992, and in 1995, they adopted their second child, a daughter, Lillie.
 The marriage ended in 1997.
 In 2016, Alley became a grandmother through her son.

 In 1988 and 2000 respectively, Alley purchased estates in Jacksonville, Oregon, and Clearwater, Florida, retaining ownership of both properties until her death in 2022.
 From 1991 to 2020, Alley also resided on Islesboro Island, Maine.
 She once owned the Mitchell Cottage, formerly the Islesboro Inn, with her then-husband Stevenson.